 10 Lead, don't follow

-This is easier said than done, but before pressing send, review the market and your competitors.
-Your environmental ambitions may be aligned with your rivals, but is there a different approach or another consideration they have missed.
-If your copy was side by side, which do you believe and why?
+This is easier said than done.
+It is difficult to buck the trend.
+But bold actions are required to progress and solve our biggest challenges.
+So before you proceed with your next project, review the market and your competitors.
+Your environmental ambitions may be aligned with your rivals, but is there a different approach or another consideration they have missed?
+Is there a better way?
+A different approach?
 The best intentions will be wasted if no one believes what you say.
-It is far better to be second and correct than first and wrong.
+As a species we constantly seek the new and switch off when we hear the same message.

 Taking the next step...